Carl Pei: His net worth and all about the man behind OnePlus, Nothing

 “We are not profitable right now.
 And this year was made even harder due to the foreign currency exchange.
 We pay a lot of our COGS [cost of goods sold] in USD but we make money in pounds, in euros, in Indian rupees — so everything devalued against the USD,” he said, referring to the rally in the US dollar.

-The report said that Nothing was expecting a more than tenfold jump in revenues at USD 250 million in 2022 — from USD 20 million in 2021.
+The report said that Nothing was expecting a more than tenfold jump in revenues at USD 250 million (INR 2068 crore approx.) in 2022 — from USD 20 million (INR 165 crore approx.) in 2021.
 Its employee count had, by this time, doubled to more than 400.